Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: The iMiner Algorithm and Workflow

-\textbf{The evaluation module}.
 After our generative model was pre-trained, we employed an RL workflow to bias the distribution of generated molecules towards specific properties of interest.
 RL training allows the model to interact with an environment by performing actions according to a policy model, and uses the feedback from the environment to provide training signals to improve the model.
-In this work, the pre-trained generative model is taken as the policy, and in each iteration 2000 molecules were generated and sent to the evaluation module (Figure \ref{fig:workflow}A).
+In this work, the pre-trained generative model is taken as the policy, and in each iteration 2000 molecules were generated and sent to the evaluation module (Figure \ref{fig:workflow}a).

-The central component of our evaluation model is docking with AutoDock Vina executed through cloud computing in parallel with the RL.
-Within our evaluation model, the Vina score calculator is set up to take a SMILES string representing the ligand, and the 3D structure of the protein target, together with a predefined docking region as input.
-AutoDock Vina then explores dihedral degrees of freedom and identifies the optimal conformation of the input inhibitor for placement in the designated protein binding site.
-Finally, AutoDock Vina returns the Vina score as an approximation of the binding energy between the ligand and the protein.
-Multiple instances of the Vina score calculator tasks were established through Microsoft Azure Batch to allow high-throughput evaluation of the generated molecules.
-Vina scores were then cycled back to the generative model to improve molecule generation through proximal policy optimization (PPO)\cite{schulman2017proximal}, as will be discussed in next section.
-We emphasize that by using a physics-based docking model which utilizes full 3D structure of our target protein and generated molecules as the critic, the training of the policy model is less likely to be contaminated due to exploiting failure modes of a neural-network based critic, an issue called \textit{wireheading}\cite{everitt2016avoiding}.
+\textbf{Physics-based Docking}.
+The central component of our evaluation model is docking with AutoDock Vina (Vina) in parallel with the RL.
+Within our evaluation model, the Vina score calculator take a SMILES string representing the ligand, and the 3D structure of the protein target, together with a predefined docking region as input.
+AutoDock Vina then explores variations of the dihedral angle degrees of freedom and identifies the optimal conformation of the input inhibitor for placement in the designated protein binding site.
+Finally, AutoDock returns the Vina score as an approximation of the binding energy between the ligand and the protein.
+Multiple instances of the Vina score calculator tasks were established through GPU parallelization to allow high-throughput evaluation of the generated molecules.\cite{vina_gpu} Vina scores were then cycled back to the generative model to improve molecule generation through proximal policy optimization (PPO)\cite{schulman2017proximal}, as will be discussed in next section.
+We emphasize that by using a physics-based docking model which utilizes full 3D structure of our target protein and generated molecules as the critic, the training of the policy model is less likely to be contaminated due to exploiting failure modes of a neural-network based critic, an issue called wireheading\cite{everitt2016avoiding}.
 Instead, we benefit from a more reliable training signal and reduce the false positive and false negative rates of the generated molecules.